dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/howto-publish-subscribe.md

 If you want to use your own custom CloudEvent, make sure to specify the content type as `application/cloudevents+json`.

 See info about content types [here](#Content-Types).

-## Content Types

-When publishing a message, it's important to specify the content type of the data being sent.
-Unless specified, Dapr will assume `text/plain`.
-When using Dapr's HTTP API, the content type can be set in a `Content-Type` header. gRPC clients and SDKs have a dedicated content type parameter.

 ## Next steps
 - [Scope access to your pub/sub topics]({{< ref pubsub-scopes.md >}})